KietHTuan/Data-Cleaning-With-SQL/Project Overview.md

 ## Overview

 This project showcases my proficiency in data cleaning using SQL, covering a comprehensive range of tasks from data loading and database creation to advanced operations such as adding and deleting rows, tables, and columns.
-I address data inconsistencies, handle nulls and duplicates, leverage joins, and utilize essential SQL functions including CASE and ALTER.
+I address data inconsistencies, handle nulls and duplicates, leverage joins, and utilize essential SQL functions including CASE and ALTER. (see SQL codes in Sql_queries)

-## Key tasks (see SQL codes in Ssl_queries)
+## Key tasks
 **1. Data loading and database creation**

    (Efficiently load data into SQL databases using backup restoration database.